Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

   a.
 If only one Nitrokey will ever be used on this computer, select `Use certificate name below`.
 If the Nitrokey is currently connected to the computer, click the Detect button for Viscosity to automatically fill in the Name field.
 Otherwise this field can be completed manually.

   b.
 If in doubt, or if more than one Nitrokey may be used (i.e. multiple users), then select `Prompt for certificate name`.
-Viscosity will automatically detect any connected tokens/smartcards and prompt the user to select one when connecting.

-If `"Prompt for certificate name"` was selected, Viscosity will automatically detect the required certificate on the Nitrokey, using the specified PKCS#11 module/s.
+If `Prompt for certificate name` was selected, Viscosity will automatically detect the required key on the Nitrokey, using the specified PKCS#11 module/s.
 Select from any of the found devices, or enter the name of the `serialized id` to use manually.
 Again, the user should be prompted for a password/PIN if required.

 8. Click the Save button and connect from your the main interface